makaylamcadoo/makaylamcadoo/README.md

 ### Hi there 👋
-My GitHub is a work in progress, but welcome! :)
+My GitHub is a current work in progress, but welcome! :)
 I am a current student at Auburn University pursuing my undergrad in Computer Science.

 - 🌱 I’m currently learning: Software Construction (COMP 2710)